Disciplinary Processes

 We advise employers on key steps they can take to ensure the fairness of any disciplinary process from the outset.
 These include considering who will perform different roles, from the initial investigation to any disciplinary hearing and any appeal, and avoiding involving those potentially responsible for later stages in the earlier parts of the process where possible.

-In small organisations, or where allegations are made against senior management or are extremely serious, it may be appropriate to bring in external investigators and/or hearing managers to ensure the process is conducted – and seen to be conducted – with independence and fairness; we can support you in appointing suitable people to perform these roles.
+In small organisations, and/or where allegations are made against senior management or are extremely serious, it may be appropriate to bring in external investigators and/or hearing managers to ensure the process is conducted – and seen to be conducted – with independence and fairness; we can support you in appointing suitable people to perform these roles.

 Navigating ill health